simplicitesoftware/docs/content/CTG_50_docs/CTG_50_ui/LSN_20_search-syntax/search-syntax.md

 Date fields search filter syntax is `YYYY-MM-DD`

-Date time fields search filter syntax is `YYYY-MM-DD hh:mm:ss`
+Datetime fields search filter syntax is `YYYY-MM-DD hh:mm:ss`

 An advanced syntax is also available for most field types to proceed with more complex
 searches: its syntax uses SQL-like statements (see below).